JinghuiChenGit/MA14/README.md

 This a web application developed by visual studio 2019 in mvc framework with C# language.
 You can dowload the zip file and unzip import the project on visual studio.
 The website is now accessing a cloud database own by us.
 To run the website correctly you have to change the database to your own database.
 The configuration file is named Web.config.
-What you need to do is replace the "<connectionStrings>".
+What you need to do is replace the "connectionStrings".